Meet the Staff at Oaks at Pooler

 I was born and raised in Maryland.
 Throughout my whole life I have always wanted to work in the medical field, specifically nursing.
 I worked in an internal medicine /surgical office for 3.5 years and decided nursing was not going to be the best fit for me.
 I wanted to be more hands on with my patients and really get to know them.
 I decided at the age of 26 to go back to school to pursue a degree in Recreational Therapy.
 I packed my bags and my dog Cody and January 1, 2014 moved to Pooler.
 I graduated from Georgia Southern in 2016 and I’m proud to be able to say Lauren Eckert, CTRS.

-While in school I worked as an assistant activity coordinator for an assisted living facility in Savannah.
+While in school I worked as an assistant activity coordinator for an assisted living community in Savannah.
 I knew immediately that I wanted to work in geriatrics’, especially in memory care.
 My grandfather passed away from Alzheimer’s and my father has the beginning stages of it so I knew when a job opened up in memory care at Oaks at Pooler it would be perfect for me.
 Being able to see and make someone smile and laugh when they think they have lost hope due to not remembering things or other elements is truly an amazing feeling.

 I love sports especially swimming, lacrosse and football.
 On my free time I love to watch movies, read books and travel.
 My passion in life is to help people.
 One of my favorite quotes is “it is not how much you do, but how much love you put in the doing”.